 The dictionary by Merriam-Webster is America's most trusted online dictionary for English word definitions, meanings, and pronunciation #wordsmatter

-- Perusal - definition of perusal by The Free Dictionary
+- Call out - definition of call out by The Free Dictionary

-- Hide - definition of hide by The Free Dictionary
+- Man - definition of man by The Free Dictionary

 - Wiktionary:Tea room - Wiktionary